What is the “Mapping civic education in Europe”?

 Who is doing the project?

 The project is developed and implemented by THE CIVICS Innovation Hub with the support of the German Federal Agency for Civic Education (Bundeszentrale für politische Bildung/bpb).
 The project is being implemented with the help of local partners in each of the mapped countries.
 Our local partners have a key role in the process.
-They not only support us to identify civic education actors in each of the 21 countries, but also offer invaluable insights into the local ecosystems of civic education.
+They not only support us to identify civic education actors in each country being mapped but also offer invaluable insights into the local ecosystems of civic education.
 You can see all local partners on our website here.

-THE CIVICS Innovation Hub is a pan-European non-profit organisation, founded in 2021.
+THE CIVICS Innovation Hub is a pan-European non-profit organisation.
 The mission is to strengthen the democratic competence, self-efficacy, and resilience of citizens across Europe in a bottom-up manner.
 THE CIVICS is empowering citizens & civic educators to deal with major challenges of our time, such as the geopolitical situation, threats to democracy, energy insecurity, causes and effects of climate change, political polarization and social divides.

 How do we define “civic education”?

-While conducting a mapping and network analysis of civic education stakeholders in 21 countries in Europe we apply a definition of civic education following the wording and recommendation of the Council of Europe.
+While conducting a mapping and network analysis of civic education stakeholders in Europe we apply a definition of civic education following the wording and recommendation of the Council of Europe.

-Civic education equips citizens with the competences that enable them to actively participate in society.
-These civic competences are:
+Civic education equips citizens with the competencies that enable them to actively participate in society.
+These civic competencies are:

 How do we define “non-formal” and “informal” civic education?

-In our mapping we encompass both non-formal and informal civic education.
-Whereas formal education covers activities prescribed by the curricula, in elementary, secondary, high-school and tertiary education, non-formal education refers to planned, structured programmes and processes of personal and social education primarily for young people designed to improve a range of skills and competences, outside the formal educational curriculum, while informal education refers to lifelong learning processes, whereby each individual acquires attitudes, values, skills and knowledge from educational influences and resources in his or her own environment and from daily experiences.
+In our mapping, we encompass both non-formal and informal civic education.
+Whereas formal education covers activities prescribed by the curricula, in elementary, secondary, high-school and tertiary education, non-formal education refers to planned, structured programmes and processes of personal and social education primarily for young people designed to improve a range of skills and competencies, outside the formal educational curriculum, while informal education refers to lifelong learning processes, whereby each individual acquires attitudes, values, skills and knowledge from educational influences and resources in his or her own environment and from daily experience.

 Where and when is it taking place?

-The mapping is taking place in 21 European countries: Albania, Austria, Belgium, Bulgaria, Czechia, Croatia, Finland, France, Greece, Italy, Lithuania, Luxemburg, Netherlands, North Macedonia, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain.
+The first round of mapping has taken place in 21 European countries from November 2021 to December 2022.
+In four cycles we have mapped the following countries: Albania, Austria, Belgium, Bulgaria, Czechia, Croatia, Finland, France, Greece, Italy, Lithuania, Luxemburg, the Netherlands, North Macedonia, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, and Spain.
+Turkey has been included through an expert opinion piece.

 How does the mapping process look like?